-Table 3: Example of an Action Plan for managing effluent on a dairy farm
+Table 3: Example of an Action Plan for an Arable Farm.

 Relationship between freshwater farm plans and other regulations

 In some instances, you will be able to use your freshwater farm plan to meet other freshwater regulatory requirements (for example regional plan rules, national environmental standards, regulations under section 360 of the RMA).
 This applies only to requirements where that regulation specifically allows for a freshwater farm plan pathway to be used.